PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Materials and Methods

 \subsection{Joseph's method for projecting rays through voxel images}

-Besides Siddon's method \cite{siddon_fast_1985} and the distance-drive method \cite{DeMan2004}, Joseph's method \cite{Joseph1982} is a very efficient and popular way to calculate projections in transmission and emission tomography.
+Besides Siddon's method \cite{siddon_fast_1985}, Wu's method \cite{Wu1991} and the distance-drive method \cite{DeMan2004}, Joseph's method \cite{Joseph1982} is a very efficient and popular way to calculate projections in transmission and emission tomography.
+Rahmin et al. \cite{Rahmim2005} have shown that while being only 20\% slower than Siddon's method, Joseph's method leads to superior image quality in listmode PET reconstructions.
 The basic idea of the original Joseph method for calculating line integrals, that can be used to model non-TOF projections, is shown in \figref{fig:joseph}.
-For a given ray, the algorithm first determines the principal direction that is most parallel to the ray and then steps through the image volume plane by plane along this principal direction.
-In every plane, the intersection point between the ray and the plane is calculated and the contribution of the image at that point to the line integral is approximated using bi-linear of the four nearest neighbors around the intersection point.
+For a given ray, the algorithm first determines the principal direction in the image that is most parallel to the ray and then steps through the image volume plane by plane along this principal direction.
+In every plane, the intersection point between the ray and the plane is calculated and the contribution of the image at that point to the line integral is approximated using bi-linear interpolation of the four nearest neighbors around the intersection point.
 In other words, only the four nearest neighboring voxels are contributing to the line integral and their contributions are given by the bi-linear interpolation weights.
-Finally, the contributions of all planes are added and corrected for the incidence angle of the ray - see \cite{Joseph1982} for more details.
+Finally, the contributions of all planes are added and corrected for the incidence angle of the ray, see \cite{Joseph1982} for more details.

-An extension of the original Joseph method to calculate TOF-weighted projections is straight forward.
+An extension of the original Joseph method to calculate TOF-weighted projections is straightforward.
 For every voxel contributing to the line integral and every TOF bin along the ray, a TOF weight can be computed by evaluating a TOF kernel that is a function of the Euclidean distance between the voxel and the center of the TOF bin.
-The TOF kernel can be, e.g. modeled as a Gaussian kernel convolved with the width of the TOF bins, resulting in the evaluation of the difference of two error functions.
+The TOF kernel can be e.g. modeled as a Gaussian kernel - representing the TOF uncertainty of the detection system - convolved with a rectangular function - representing the width of the TOF bin, resulting in the evaluation of the difference of two error functions.